tapsters/smoothie/README.md

 # Smoothie
-Cute web framework for Erlang built on top of Cowboy and Bullet.
+Cute web framework for Erlang built on top of Cowboy.

 ----
 ## Installing